As warmer weather arrives, a variety of attractions are reopening with so much discover throughout the region!

-Drive-thru Safari reopened for the season on Friday, March 26, 2021
+Drive-thru Safari now open for the season

 Fort Meigs: Ohio’s War of 1812 Battlefield

-Reconstructed Fort and grounds open April 1-October 31, 2021
+Reconstructed fort and grounds open April 1-October 31, 2021

 Greenfield Village at The Henry Ford

-Greenfield Village reopens to the public on Saturday, April 17, 2021.
+Greenfield Village reopened on April 17, 2021

 The Heritage Center Museum is open Saturdays 11 a.m. to 2 p.m. as of March 13, 2021